Yardanico/gsdl2/README.md

 Note: This project is a reboot of pypygame, this time using a manually constructed FFI interface.
 Personally, I need this because the pkgapi mechanism is not kind to PyCharm's inspection.

-* gsdl2 is a proof-of-concept Pythonic likeness of pygame for SDL2 using pypy and cffi.
+gsdl2 is a proof-of-concept Pythonic likeness of pygame for SDL2 using pypy and cffi.
 Some effort is made to keep pygame drop-in compatibility, but there are performance considerations and features new to SDL2 that will factor into decisions.

-* Version 0.0 - got a lot of the pygame staples done.
-Even a demo game, pymike's Bubbman.
+Version 0.0 - a lot of the pygame staples are done.
+Bug warning: here be monsters.
+I have tried to be thorough in documenting known bugs with FIXME comments.

+There is a demo game already, pymike's Bubbman.
 See downloads. =)

 ### How do I get set up? ###